syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 ## Export to excel

-You can export data to excel by using the `ExportToexcel` method by passing the SfDataGrid as an argument.
-The following code example illustrates exporting data to excel using the `ExportToexcel` Method.
+You can export data to excel by using the `ExportToExcel` method by passing the SfDataGrid as an argument.
+The following code example illustrates exporting data to excel using the `ExportToExcel` Method.

 {% highlight c# %}
 private void ExportToExcel()